-- authorizing the issuance of undesignated preferred stock, the terms of which may be established and shares of which may be issued without stockholder approval; - prohibiting stockholder action by written consent, thereby requiring all stockholder actions to be taken at a meeting of our stockholders; - eliminating the ability of stockholders to call a special meeting of stockholders; - establishing advance notice requirements for nominations for election to the Board of Directors or for proposing matters that can be acted upon at stockholder meetings;

-- establishing a classified Board of Directors, whereby only one-third of the members of our Board of Directors are elected at one time; and - providing that vacancies on our board of directors may be filled only by a majority of directors then in office; and - advance notice procedures apply for stockholders to nominate candidates for election as directors or to bring matters before an annual meeting of stockholders.
+- authorizing the issuance of undesignated preferred stock, the terms of which may be established and shares of which may be issued without stockholder approval; - prohibiting stockholder action by written consent, thereby requiring all stockholder actions to be taken at a meeting of our stockholders; - eliminating the ability of stockholders to call a special meeting of stockholders; - establishing a classified Board of Directors, whereby only one-third of the members of our Board of Directors are elected at one time; - providing that vacancies on our board of directors may be filled only by a majority of directors then in office; - establishing advance notice procedures and requirements for stockholders to nominate candidates for election as directors or to bring matters before meetings of stockholders.

 These provisions may frustrate or prevent any attempts by our stockholders to replace or remove our current management by making it more difficult for stockholders to replace members of our Board of Directors, which is responsible for appointing the members of our management.
 Furthermore, our amended and restated certificate of incorporation provides that unless we consent in writing to the selection of an alternative forum, the Court of Chancery of the State of Delaware will be the sole and exclusive forum for: (i) any derivative action or proceeding brought on our behalf; (ii) any action asserting a breach of fiduciary duty owed by any of our current or former directors, officers or other employees to us or our stockholders; (iii) any action asserting a claim arising pursuant to any provision of the DGCL, our amended and restated certificate of incorporation, or our amended and restated bylaws; or (iv) any action asserting a claim against us that is governed by the internal affairs doctrine.
-This provision is not intended to apply to actions arising under the Securities Act or the Exchange Act, or any claim for which the federal courts have exclusive jurisdiction.
-Any person or entity purchasing or otherwise acquiring any interest in shares of our capital stock shall be deemed to have notice of and consented to this provision.
-This exclusive-forum provision may discourage lawsuits against us or our directors, officers, and employees.
+This provision is not intended to apply to actions arising under the Securities Act of 1933, as amended, or the Securities Act, or the Exchange Act, or any claim for which the federal courts have exclusive jurisdiction.
+In addition, our amended and restated bylaws provide that, unless the Company consents in writing to the selection of an alternative forum, the federal district courts of the United States of America will be the sole and exclusive forum for resolving any complaint asserting a cause of action arising under the Securities Act against any person in connection with any offering of the Company's securities, including, without limitation, any auditor, underwriter, expert, control person or other defendant.
+Any person or entity purchasing or otherwise acquiring any interest in shares of our capital stock shall be deemed to have notice of and consented to these provisions.
+These exclusive-forum provisions may discourage lawsuits against us or our directors, officers, and employees.
 In addition, we are subject to Section 203 of the DGCL, which generally prohibits a Delaware corporation from engaging in any of a broad range of business combinations with an interested stockholder for a period of three years following the date on which the stockholder became an interested stockholder, unless such transactions are approved by our Board of Directors.
 This provision could delay or prevent a change of control, whether or not it is desired by or beneficial to our stockholders, which could also affect the price that some investors are willing to pay for our common stock.